doehm/survivoR/README.md

 ## Castaways

 Season and demographic information about each castaway.
-Within a season the data is ordered by the first voted out, to sole survivor indicated by <code>order</code>.
-When demographic information is missing, it likely means that the castaway re-entered the game at a later stage by winning the opportunity to return.
-Also meaning the castaway will feature in the data twice for the season.
 Castaways that have played in multiple seasons will feature more than once with the age and location representing that point in time.
+Castaways that re-entered the game will feature more than once in the same season as they technically have more than one boot order e.g. Natalie Anderson - Winners at War.

+Each castaway has a unique `castaway_id` which links the individual across all data sets and season.
+Many casaways have changed their name from season to season, have been referred to as a different name during the season e.g. in season 8 Survivor All-Stars there was Rob C and Rob
+M. `castaway_id` links to other ID’s across the data sets such as:

+-   `vote_id`
+-   `voted_out_id`
+-   `finalist_id`
+-   `winner_id`

+If no source was found to determine a castaways race and ethnicity, the data is kept as missing rather than making an assumption.

 ``` r
 castaways |>